-Sometimes when you’re trying to communicate with another person your signals might get crossed.
+Sometimes, when you’re trying to communicate with another person, signals get crossed.
 Before you know it, confusion sets in and your anger and emotions are out of control.
 But on the other hand, if you repress your feelings and emotions, it could be a great risk to your health.
-Then, what is the solution?
+Talking through your emotions can help.

 Keeping your emotions in balance begins by learning which types of things, circumstances, or specific people can trigger a negative response in you.
 If you can identify one of the things that has happened recently, try to describe the way you felt before, during, and after this emotional outbreak occurred.
 How did you handle it?
 Were you loud and verbal or stewing silently?
 Did you stay in the same room or did you want to run away?
 Did you reach for food, a favorite beverage, or another comfort object?

-When your emotions are in control of you rather than you tin control of your emotions, you have to do something to take your power back.
+When your emotions are in control of you rather than you being in control of your emotions, you have to do something to take your power back.
 Did you know that negative emotions can also make you sick?